frontenddogma/web-development-glossary/manuscript/a.md

 Application
 : A computer program designed to help people perform an activity.
 An application differs from an operating system (which runs a computer), a utility (which performs maintenance or general-purpose chores), and a programming tool (with which computer programs are created).
 Depending on the activity for which it was designed, an application can manipulate text, numbers, audio, graphics, and a combination of these elements.
 Some application packages focus on a single task, such as word processing; others, called integrated software, include several applications.&nbsp;[†](#w-application)

+Application context
+: A top-level browsing context that has a manifest applied to it.&nbsp;[‡](#m-application-context)

 Application Programming Interface
 : An interface or communication protocol between different parts of a computer program intended to simplify the implementation and maintenance of software.
 An API may be for a web-based system, operating system, database system, computer hardware, or software library.&nbsp;[†](#w-api)